 State boards may require SPEX for endorsement of licensure, reinstatement, or reactivation of a license after a period of inactivity.
 If the board has or is aware of concerns and/or questions about a physician's fitness to practice, SPEX results should be evaluated in conjunction with other available evidence to determine a physician's competence and fitness to practice.

-A new, improved version of the SPEX will be implemented on January 15, 2019.
-The changes being made to SPEX help ensure that the exam continues to be relevant to current standards of practice.
+A new, improved version of the SPEX was implemented on January 15, 2019.
+The changes made to SPEX help ensure that the exam continues to be relevant to current standards of practice.

 Specific improvements being made to SPEX include an update of the exam blueprint, an update of the item pool (i.e., new test forms and questions), and implementation of new item formats (e.g., drug ads and abstracts).